FObersteiner/pyFuppes/README.md

 ## Requirements

-- Python 3.9, 3.10 or 3.11.
-3.12 not supported yet due to the dependency on numba.
+- currently (v0.5.0+) developed with Python 3.12.
+Python 3.10 and 3.11 should work (covered by github CI).
 - see [pyproject.toml](https://github.com/FObersteiner/pyFuppes/blob/master/pyproject.toml)

 ## Content / Docs

 See <https://pyfuppes.readthedocs.io/en/latest/> or go to the [API reference](https://pyfuppes.readthedocs.io/en/latest/autoapi/index.html) directly.

+## License

+`LGPLv3` - see LICENSE file in the root directory of the repository.